giellalt/lang-fao/root-fst-src.md

 ## Non-changing letters
+ * a2 invariant a
+ * g2 i2 j2 t2 v2 invariant g, i, j, t, v
- * a2 This is for a special a Umlaut case
+ * a3 This is for a special a Umlaut case a3:ø (normal: a:o)
- * g2 i2 j2 t2 v2

  * +v1 +v2 : different paradigms   ,